-6.5.1.5.6.4.1.5.
+- 6.4.1.5.
 Counterparties to all agreements in which the Company's obligations are suspended or cancelled should be guided by the moratorium which excludes a claim by a contractual counterparty for specific performance.
 Such party will have a Claim for damages in terms of section 136(3) of the Companies Act.
-Where that Claim is not reflected in Table 2, the course of action available to that party is to submit a claim for damages as a Disputed Creditor and to follow the Dispute Mechanism set out in paragraph 15.

-- 6.5.2.6.4.2.
-The property of the Company that is to be available to pay

-Creditors' Claims in terms of the Business Rescue Plan (Section 150(2)(b)(iv) - 6.5.2.1.6.4.2.1.
+Where that Claim is not reflected in Table 2, the course of action available to that party is to submit a claim for damages as a Disputed Creditor and to follow the Dispute Mechanism set out in paragraph 15. - 6.4.2.
+The property of the Company that is to be available to pay Creditors' Claims in terms of the Business Rescue Plan (Section 150(2)(b)(iv) - 6.4.2.1.
 As there are no assets of consequence beneficially owned, due to the effect of the Agency Agreements, there is unlikely to be any recovery for Creditors from this source.

-6.5.3.6.4.3.
+6.4.3.
 Effect on Creditors (Section 150(2)(b)(v))

-6.5.3.1.6.4.3.1.
+- 6.4.3.1.
 Distributions will be made in the following order of priority in accordance with the Business Rescue Plan for the duration of Business Rescue.
-This ranking is in accordance with the provisions of the Companies Act.

-6.5.3.2.6.4.3.2.
-Proceeds from Unencumbered Assets, if any, will be applied in the following order of priority:
+This ranking is in accordance with the provisions of the Companies Act. - 6.4.3.2.
+Proceeds from Unencumbered Assets, if any, will be applied in the following order of priority: - Business Rescue Costs: - PCF Employees to the extent that amounts due and payable, for services rendered during Business Rescue, that remain unpaid.
+The Company does not have any employees;

-- Business Rescue Costs; - PCF Employees to the extent that amounts due and payable, for services rendered during Business Rescue, that remain unpaid.
-The Company does not have any employees; - Unsecured PCF Creditors, who will rank in the order in which the PCF was provided; - Preferent Employees; - Unsecured Creditors (if there is any residual); and thereafter - Shareholders (if there is any residual).
+- Unsecured PCF Creditors, who will rank in the order in which the PCF was provided; - Preferent Employees; - Unsecured Creditors (if there is any residual); and thereafter - Shareholders (if there is any residual). - 6.4.3.3.

-6.5.3.3.
 A Secured Creditor will receive Distributions arising from the realisation of the value of its security.

-If any residual Claim remains unpaid from the

-realisation of any security, that Creditor's remaining claims will be treated as an Unsecured Creditor with respect to that residual Claim and which will become Unenforceable.
-If any surplus proceeds remain after the Distributions to Secured Creditors, such proceeds will be allocated towards Distributions to Unsecured Creditors.
+If any residual Claim remains unpaid from the realisation of any security, that Creditor's remaining claims will be treated as an Unsecured Creditor with respect to that residual Claim and which will become Unenforceable.
+If any surplus proceeds remain after the Distributions to Secured Creditors, such proceeds will be allocated towards Distributions to Unsecured Creditors. - 6.4.3.4.

-6.5.3.4.6.4.3.4.
 Expected Distribution to Creditors: Creditors Claims against the Company, arising from the Agency Arrangements, will be submitted as a claim in the Business Rescue of THL.
-Accordingly the expected distributions to Creditors of THSSA will be commensurate with those provided for in the Adopted THL business rescue planPlan.

-6.5.3.5.6.4.3.5.
-To the extent that agreements concluded between the Company and counterparties and/or obligations are cancelled, modified, suspended or restructured, any Claim for damages will be limited as contemplated in paragraph 6.4.3.6.

-6.5.3.6.4.3.6.
-Claims for damages, whether contractual or delictual against the Company, once determined through the Dispute Mechanism paragraph 15 or by the High Court or similar proceedings, as the BRPs may consent to, will be treated as followstheir sole discretion consent to.
-For purposes hereof, general damages are those which, on an objective basis, would be reasonably foreseeable at the time of entering into the relevant contract as a probable consequence of, and with a sufficiently close connection to, any breach by the Company of an agreement so as to be said to flow naturally and generally and not to be too remote; and
+Accordingly the expected distributions to Creditors of THSSA will be commensurate with those provided for in the Adopted THL Plan. - 6.4.3.5.
+To the extent that agreements concluded between the Company and counterparties and/or obligations are cancelled, modified, suspended or restructured, any Claim for damages will be limited as contemplated in paragraph 6.4.3.6. - 6.4.3.6.
+Claims for damages, whether contractual or delictual against the Company, once determined through the Dispute Mechanism paragraph 15 or by the High Court or similar proceedings, as the BRPs may consent to, will be treated as follows-